 In pneumatic systems, pneumatic valves are used for a variety of functions, such as controlling the direction and flow rate of air to pneumatic actuators.

-What are Pneumatic Solenoid Valves?
+What are Electric Solenoid Valves?

 Solenoid valves are a key component in many pneumatic systems, providing reliable and efficient control over the flow of air or gasses.
 They are used in a wide variety of applications, such as manufacturing processes and automotive systems.

-They can be normally open or normally closed.
+They can be normally open or normally closed

 • Normally Open: